Kyou-Izumi/inquirer-ordered-checkbox/README.md

       disabled: true // Cannot be selected
     }
   ],
+  default: ['quality', 'docs'], // Pre-select in this order
   validate: (choices) => {
     if (choices.length === 0) {
       return 'Please select at least one option.';